PacktPublishing/Asynchronous-Programming-in-Rust/ch5/e-fibers-windows/README.md

 ![https://docs.microsoft.com/en-us/cpp/build/stack-usage?view=vs-2019#stack-allocation](images/image.png)

-You see, since Rust sets up our stack frames, we only need to care about where to put our `%rsp`and the return address and this looks pretty much the same as in the psABI.
-The differences between Win64 and psABI are elsewhere and Rust takes care of all these differences for us.
+You see, since Rust sets up our stack frames, we only need to care about where to put our `rsp`and the return address and this looks pretty much the same as in the System V ABI.

 Now to implement this we need to make a change to our `spawn()` function to actually provide this information and set up our stack.